Acurisu/NieR-Replicant-ver.1.22474487139/README.md

 These patches max out the mentioned properties and, if necessary, prevent them from being changed.

+### Instant Charge and Rapid Fire

+Instant Charge allows you to use charged magic attacks nearly instantly.
+Does not yet work with certain types such as `Dark Execution`.
+Rapid Fire allows you to use `Dark Blast` with no cooldown between blasts.

 ### Items

 Unlocks all items.
 Be careful when doing this as it can prevent you from doing certain quests.